 Apple’s iPad 9.7-inch was one of the best tablets around when it launched in March 2018, and it’s still a strong option today if you’re looking to get an excellent amount of bang for your buck — as evidenced by its inclusion as one of our Best Products of 2018.

 Unfortunately, the iPad’s design has been superseded by the bezel-less design of the new iPad Pro range, and even though the iPad 9.7 is strong, it suffers from a severe case of bezel-itis.
 But there’s no need to worry, iPad lovers.
-Rumors of an updated iPad have reached our ears, and it seems likely 2019 will see a brand-new version of Apple’s cheapest iPad.
+The same rumor mill that whispered of the iPad Mini 5 also mentioned a new iPad is in the works — and though a new iPad Mini is still uncertain, a redesigned basic iPad seems all but certain.
+It seems likely 2019 will see a brand-new version of Apple’s cheapest iPad.